jan-martens0124/MeshCore/README.md

 ## Publicly available repositories that make use of this library:
 * [strip-milp-3d](https://github.com/JonasTollenaere/strip-milp-3d): Generator for MILP models of 3D irregular strip packing problems with convex items

+## Acknowledgements
+Development of this project began under [CODeS](https://numa.cs.kuleuven.be/research/combinatorial-optimization) part of NUMA, the Numerical Analysis and Applied Mathematics research unit of KU Leuven.